9 Crucial Steps to Alzheimer’s Planning

 The financial POA is one of the most powerful tools in Alzheimer’s and dementia planning.
 Should a loved one begin to suffer from Alzheimer’s and become unable to manage their financial affairs, a trusted loved one can take over and make the important decisions that the principal would have made were they able to.

-STEP 4 Consider Creating a Revocable Living Trust or a Last Will and Testament
+STEP 4: Consider Creating a Revocable Living Trust or a Last Will and Testament

-STEP 5 Review the Titles and Form of Ownership on Your Assets, Investments and Property
+STEP 5 Review the Titles and Form of Ownership on Your Assets, Investments, and Property

 It is not uncommon for people in today’s society to own property jointly.
 One of the most popular forms of ownership is Joint Tenancy with Rights of Survivorship, as typically seen with real estate.
 Joint ownership of bank accounts is also quite common, typically between husband and wife and parent and child, so each has access to the money in the bank account.

 There are many advantages and disadvantages to owning property as a Joint Tenant with Rights of Survivorship.
-Don’t make the mistake of failing to review your titles to real estate to ensure you are aware of the ownership status of ALL your properties.
+Don’t make the mistake of failing to review your real estate titles to ensure you are aware of the ownership status of ALL your properties.
 Have your property titles reviewed by a knowledgeable real estate and Alzheimer’s planning attorney to make sure you know exactly where you stand.
 This is a crucial part of proper Alzheimer’s planning and will benefit you and your estate in the future.

 STEP 6 Start Planning Now to Pay For Long-Term Care in the Future